dementive/ImperatorTools/BREAKING_CHANGES.md

 3. Changed the names of all the Tiger settings keys, removed the Imperator prefix so the interface could be generic.
 Users may need to update their settings.

 4. Changed the `ImperatorFilesPath` setting to `GameFilesPath`.
 Users will need to update their settings or the plugin will no longer work.

+5. Added a dependency to ImageMagick and removed the old ConvertDDS program.
+Users will need to install ImageMagick on their system's PATH if they want to use the features that allow textures to be opened in sublime.